samsquire/ideas4/README.md

 Represent all the communications between functions,

-# 147. Intelligent shard routing
+# 147. Intelligent shard routing and data shift

 From a very high level we want data that is relevant to be stored together, so accessing it is fast.